aoliverg/MTUOC-OmegaT-plugin/README.md

 OmegaT plugin should be placed in `$HOME/.omegat/plugin` or `C:\Program Files\OmegaT\plugin` depending on your operating system.

+## Building the plugin jar file

+If you make changes to the plugin code, you can rebuild the jar file by executing `./gradlew jar` in the top directory of the repository.
+The jar file will be placed into the `build/libs` directory.

 ## License

 This project is distributed under the GNU general public license version 3 or later.